 #Pay a visit to the Jewish Quarter

 If World War II interests you, you must surely visit the Jewish Quarter.
-The cemetery is home to as much as 100,000 people and once the only place for Jewish people to rest in peace.
+The Jewish cemetery is home to as much as 100,000 people and once the only place for Jewish people to rest in peace.
 It is a blunt reminder of the tragic history of the capital which suffered under the war.
-If you have less than 2 days in Prague, you might not have time to visit the Jewish Quarters.
+If you have less than 2 days in Prague, you might not have time to visit the Jewish cemetery and quarters.
 But if you have entire 2 days or more then I advise paying a homage visit to those innocent people who lost their lives in WWII.

 #Shopping in Prague

 It is no secret that Prague is a delight to our travel pockets but I was amazed to see that even the shopping is comparatively very cheap there as compared to other parts of Europe.
 Coming from Vienna, Praha was my shopping paradise, with a variety of Swarovski diamonds & souvenirs as it’s kind of specialty from the city.
 Shopping centers with well-known brands but reasonable prices.
+Usually not listed as the top things to do in Prague but for a place as cheap as Prague, it should be.
+Still wondering what to do in Prague in 2 days?
+I just gave a big hint, so run towards those gorgeous shops in Prague!!

-#9 Enjoy the musicians and artists all over
+#Enjoy the musicians and artists all over

 Prague is filled with artists and it is evidently visible in every corner.
 The old town square is filled with musicians, locals in disguise, and the antique train rides & horse carriages give you the complete feeling of a historic era bundled in the 21st century.